fvonx/nela/README.md

 ## Addressing Innovation in Textual Communication

-**Addressing Innovation in Textual Communication.** Why hasn't there been any recent innovation in email communication clients?
-The main reason is that the infrastructure has become overly complex, making it extremely time-consuming to develop a new client.
-Innovative ideas often can't be realized due to the sheer complexity of the underlying protocols.
-Nela is here to simplify this process, enabling faster and more secure development of communication solutions.
+**Addressing Innovation in Textual Communication.** We believe the primary reason email client innovation has stagnated is the overwhelming complexity of the underlying infrastructure and protocols.
+Building new clients has become exceptionally time-consuming.
+That's why email clients from 2000 look remarkably similar to those in 2024.
+Nela is here to change that.
+By streamlining the development process, Nela paves the way for faster, more secure advancements in text-based communication.

+To send and receive messages with Nela, all you need to do is implement two API endpoints — Nela handles message reception, while the rest is up to you.
+The protocol stays out of your way:

+1. POST /nela/messages – for receiving messages
+2. PUT /nela/messages/<message_ref>/handshakes/<handshake_ref> – to confirm the existence of the sender and message

 ## Overview